jerostax/Node-React_Emaily_App/README.md

 - That should be ok to fix the proxy errors

-- Also think to add another Authorized redirect UIRs in your emaily-dev google console project for the client side like so :
+- Also think to add another Authorized redirect URIs in your emaily-dev google console project for the client side like so :

   http://localhost:3000/auth/google/callback